zenika-open-source/promote-open-source-project/README.md

 <summary>😎 Choose a cool name for your project</summary>
 <p>

-> Choose a name users can easily remember.
-It must not necessarly includes keywords related to the technology you're using within your project (ex: [bento-starter](https://github.com/kefranabg/bento-starter)).
+> Choose a short name users can easily remember.

 </p>
 </details>